 - 6.1 A wide range of enrichment activities supplements the timetabled curriculum.
 Our students are encouraged to take part in an extensive range of art, drama, music, sport and other activities and clubs.
-Regular themed days and weeks are held.
-These may include Mental Health and Well-being Week, DEAR week, Maths Week, Science Week, Anti-Bullying Week, Christmas around the world and Cognita Global Be Well Day. - 6.2 Students are taken to places of interest on a regular basis.
+Regular themed days and events are held which may include experiences such as Cognita Global Be Well Day, Book Week, Maths Week, Science Week, Anti-Bullying Week or Art Week. - 6.2 Students are taken to places of interest on a regular basis.
 Visits, including residential opportunities, are organised annually, which help to develop independence, teamwork and responsibility in a different environment to that in school.